PlatosTwin/LawSchoolData/docs/index.markdown

   <i>Note</i>: Historical percentages and likelihood are calculated based on the past three cycles (17/18, 18/19, and
     19/20).
 The <i>Notified</i> trace includes only those who have received an acceptance, rejection, or waitlist—thus does not include withdrawls or holds.
-The <i>A</i>, <i>R</i>, and <i>WL</i> traces are calculated by taking the number of acceptances, rejections, or waitlists up to a given date and dividing by the total number. <i>Acceptance Likelihood</i> is calcuated by dividing the number of acceptances remaining at any given point by the number of applicants who at that point had not yet received an acceptance, rejection, or waitlist and who had not withdrawn.
+This trace is calculated by reference to the total number of applicants who received an acceptance, rejection, or waitlist notification.
+The <i>A</i>, <i>R</i>, and <i>WL</i> traces are calculated by taking the number of acceptances, rejections, or waitlists up to a given date and dividing by the total number.
+    <i>Acceptance Likelihood</i> is calcuated by dividing the number of acceptances remaining at any given point by the number
+    of applicants who at that point had not yet received an acceptance, rejection, or waitlist and who had not withdrawn.
 The faint diagonal lines against the background represent months of waiting: y=x (0 months), 1 month, 2 months, ..., 6 months.
 Marker outlines in
     <span style="color: blue"><i>blue</i></span> represent splitters (>75th percentile LSAT and <25th percentile GPA) while marker
     outlines in <i>black</i> represent reverse splitters (<25th percentile LSAT and >75th percentile GPA).
+The dashed blue line marks the date of the last data update.

 </div>
 ___